saintsal/daoistry/content/mindsets/coordination-is-value.md

 What tokens and stocks have in common is:

 1. Tokens and companies are both economic coordination systems
-2. Token and company stock prices are both based on what the relevant market dictates, and that price goes up or down depending on how much potential the market sees
+2. Token and company stock prices are both based on what the market dictates, and that price goes up or down depending on how much potential the market sees.

 In the case of stocks, the price of the stock goes up or down based on how much potential that stock traders see in that company.
-In the case of tokens, the price fluctuates according to how much potential its participants see in the coordination system it provides.
+In the case of tokens, the price fluctuates according to how much potential its participants see in the coordination system it provides them.

 The value in a token is largely connected to the community it attracts, normally around a common goal.
 So how does a token claim a hold on the value of this community?